Kong/lua-resty-events/README.md

 Status
 ======

-This library is still under development, APIs may be changed without notification.
+This library is currently considered experimental.

 Synopsis
 ========